Anceph/sbots/README.md

-# stopped working on it
+# stopped working on it, new project: https://github.com/Anceph/minebot

 ## sbots